 What health problems can PFAS exposure on military bases cause?

 Unquestionably, the most harrowing disease exposure to PFAS can lead to is cancer, which can affect numerous parts of the body, depending on where the highest concentration of these chemicals has accumulated.
 Nonetheless, there are other serious health issues PFAS exposure can result in, which are usually chronic and require long-term treatment.
-The following is the complete list of health problems exposure to PFAS is responsible for, as well as the diagnoses that make one eligible to file a toxic exposure claim:
+The following is the complete list of health problems exposure to PFAS is responsible for, as well as the diagnoses that make one eligible to file a toxic exposure claim.
+Still, to become eligible, you must also have spent 1 cumulative year or longer at the military base.

 If you had the misfortune of being diagnosed with one of these health issues, please contact our legal team, as toxic exposure is our main area of practice and thereby have the required experience, knowledge, and resources to help you recover financial compensation for your distress.
 The companies that failed to warn consumers of the health consequences of AFFF exposure must be held liable, so taking legal action is the best thing you can do both for your own wellbeing and to prevent such negligent practices in the future.
 Lastly, if you were pregnant during your stay at Holloman Air Force Base and your child was born with health problems, you should contact us too, as you can obtain compensation for your baby.